The Sum Of A Number And 10

 2. Can you add 10 to non-numeric values?

 No, addition is a numerical operation.
 You cannot directly add 10 to non-numeric values like colors or letters.
-However, you could apply a numerical code or representation to those values and then perform the addition.
+Still, you could apply a numerical code or representation to those values and then perform the addition.

 3. Why is adding 10 so important?